sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 In addition, FTW templates use a transaction process that includes a privileged transition.
-That makes it possible to customize pricing on the small server that's included in the template. **Client secret** is needed to make this secure call from the template's own server to Flex API.
+That makes it possible to customize pricing on the Node server that's included in the template. **Client secret** is needed to make this secure call from the template's own server to Flex API.